tomoki/docker-wine-japanese/howto_voiceroid.md

 Here is overview:

-1. Build the image which contains Wine 1.6 (1.7 or higher does not work well with voiceroid)
+1. Build the image which contains Wine 1.6 (1.7 or higher does not work well with voiceroid) 2.1.
+Make container which install voiceroid on top of the image.
-2. Create Image file
- - Make container which install voiceroid on top of the image.
- - Build image
+2.2.
+Build image
 3. Install image file
 4. Enjoy voiceroid :)